drdaemos/xc5-docs/en/basics/creating_new_entity_--_introduction_of_editable_itemslist_in_admin_area.md

 ## Showing quick messages in customer area

-We will show three latest quick messages in {% link "sidebar box" rkf_sbnmP %} in the left-hand side menu in storefront.
+We will show three latest quick messages in {% link "sidebar box" SkuEVzBD %} in the left-hand side menu in storefront.

-First, we create the {% link "viewer class" rkeo2b3XP %}.
+First, we create the {% link "viewer class" S1xfIEMSD %}.
 For that we create the `<X-Cart>/classes/XLite/Module/Tony/NewEntityDemo/View/QuickMessageMenu.php` file with the following content:

 {% highlight php %}{% raw %}
 <?php